The Dark Eyes of London (film)

-The Dark Eyes of London (U.S. title The Human Monster) is a 1939 British horror film produced by John Argyle and directed by Walter Summers, and starring Béla Lugosi, Hugh Williams, and Greta Gynt.
-The film is an adaptation of the 1924 novel of the same name by Edgar Wallace.
+The Dark Eyes of London (U.S. title The Human Monster) is a 1939 British horror film directed by Walter Summers, and starring Béla Lugosi, Hugh Williams, and Greta Gynt.
+It was written by John Argyle, Patrick Kirwan, Summers and Jan Van Lusil based on the 1924 novel of the same name by Edgar Wallace, and produced by Argyle.
 The film is about a scientist named Dr Orloff who commits a series of murders for insurance money, while periodically disguising himself as the blind manager of a charity to further his scheme.

 Plot

 In London, Dr Orloff runs a life insurance agency where he loans money on his customers' policies.
 Scotland Yard begins finding bodies in the Thames River, all of them insured by Orloff with the Dearborn Home for the Blind as their sole beneficiary.
 This charity Home, which Orloff sponsors and serves as its medical advisor, is located in a dilapidated former warehouse abutting the Thames.

 One of the dead men has a daughter named Diane for whom Orloff obtains employment at the Home as seeing-person secretary to the soft-spoken, also blind, Dearborn.
 Suspicions begin to arise surrounding Dearborn and Orloff in relation to the dead bodies, and it becomes clear to the audience that Dearborn is really Orloff, disguising both his face and voice.

 After Diane finds one of her father's cufflinks at the Home, Orloff sends his henchman Jake, a deformed blind resident of the Home, to kill Diane who has found out too much about them but she eludes him with the help of the young police inspector on the case.
 Confronted by Diane, Dearborn removes his disguise to show himself as Orloff.

 He carries her to the warehouse's loft, where he has been killing his victims by drowning them in a vat of water.
 He puts her in a strait-jacket and calls for Jake to finish the job of killing her in like manner.
 Jake refuses as he has found out that Orloff has sadistically deafened his one friend, also blind, before killing him.
 Jake turns on Orloff, Orloff shoots Jake, but Jake perseveres, captures Orloff and throws him out of a loading door, to sink into the river mud-flats below.
 The inspector breaks in and frees Diane as Jake dies of his wounds.